miniature-tiger/archipelago/README.md

 Scoring:
 * Work out scoring mechanism - COMPLETE
 * Add score dashboard - COMPLETE
-* Game ending - reduction in players as time passes and how to end the game
+* Game ending - reduction in players as time passes and how to end the game (contracts to all islands or eight moons of time)

 # Phase 3 - Conflicts